 Note: Once you have logged in, the OneDrive session will expire after a period of time and you will be prompted to sign in again.
 This is a function of Microsoft 365.

 Note: The Preview pane is a OneDrive function and is controlled by Microsoft, not by FYI.
-If you are having an issue with the Preview pane, please refer to the FAQ section Preview and Full Screen View.
+If you are having an issue with the Preview pane, please refer to the section FAQs - Preview and Full Screen View .

 Using Full Screen in the Preview